Hospice Criteria For Dementia.

 In addition, our team of emotional and spiritual support specialists provide education and support to family caregivers.
 This includes volunteers to sit with the patient so family members can take a break without worrying about the patient’s safety and assistance in arranging respite care.
 Our staff can also assist families with end-of-life planning, making funeral arrangements and bereavement support.

-For the dementia patients that meet the hospice criteria and are already receiving care in a memory care unit or other long-term-care facility, Crossroads Hospice & Palliative Care is available to partner with the facility to provide an extra layer of one-on-one care and attention.
+For the patient already receiving care in a memory care unit or other long-term-care facility, Crossroads Hospice & Palliative Care is available to partner with the facility to provide an extra layer of one-on-one care and attention.
 This includes providing complementary therapies and activities to supplement the clinical and personal care the patient receives such as reading or playing music for the patient, foot massages, or aromatherapy.

-Our goal is to provide an enhanced quality of life for patients with end-stage Alzheimer’s disease or other dementias, making the most of lucid moments and ensuring the patient is comfortable and free of pain even when they are no longer able to communicate their needs.
+Our goal is to provide an enhanced quality of life for patients with end-stage Alzheimer’s disease or other dementias that meet the above hospice criteria, making the most of lucid moments and ensuring the patient is comfortable and free of pain even when they are no longer able to communicate their needs.

 For primary care physicians.

 Crossroads Hospice & Palliative Care is your partner in providing support to patients with late-stage Alzheimer’s disease or other dementias.
-We are available 24 hours a day, 7 days a week, 365 days a year to admit new patients.
-Our care team will work with you to facilitate an easy transition to hospice care for the patient and their family.
+We can admit new patients 24 hours a day, 7 days week.
+Plus our expert staff of pain and symptom management professionals will work with you, the patient, and their family to make the transition to hospice as easy as possible.

-If the dementia patient doesn’t meet the eligibility criteria or is not yet ready for hospice, the support of palliative care in the home may be appropriate.
+Does your patient not meet the hospice criteria for dementia?
+You may want to consider palliative care.
 Our palliative care team works side-by-side with physicians to treat symptoms and side effects, alleviate pain, and address family questions and concerns.
 Our team provides regular reports to the primary care physician, providing you with an extra set of well-trained eyes and ears in the patient’s home environment and alerting you to any changes in the patient’s condition.

 When to call hospice.

 Due to the slow progression of Alzheimer’s disease and other dementia, it can be difficult for family members to determine when a patient becomes eligible for hospice care.
-Starting the hospice conversation early means you will have time to get all your questions answered and put a plan in place before a crisis occurs.
+This is why the conversation about hospice should happen early on.
+This way you have a plan in place should the hospice eligibility criteria for dementia be met.

-Crossroads Hospice & Palliative Care is available to assess the patient in their home environment to determine whether they meet the criteria to begin hospice care.
-This assessment can take place in the home, a long-term-care facility, nursing home or hospital.
-We are happy to meet with families at the time and place most convenient for them to further discuss the hospice criteria for dementia.
+Crossroads Hospice & Palliative Care is available to assess the patient in their home environment (meaning their home, a hospital, assisted living facility etc.) to determine whether they meet the hospice care requirements for dementia.
+We are happy to meet with families at the time and place most convenient for them.

-To arrange a hospice consultation, fill out the form on this page or contact us via the blue Help Center Bar above.
+To arrange a hospice consultation, please contact us at 1-888-564-3405.
 Our team is available 24 hours a day to take your call.